 Set in the 1950s, the no-expense-spared Netflix series The Crown features some of England’s most regal locations, all providing a lavish backdrop for the story of our reigning monarch’s early years.
-Here, Ali Grice rounds up five key filming locations for The Crown…
+Get excited for season 3 (set for release later this year) by visiting these seven filming locations from The Crown.

 VisitEngland would like to invite you to take part in a short survey about our website.